AayushmanKumar/PClub_Task_1/problem.md

 ## Input
 The first line of the input contains $t (1 ≤ t ≤ 100)$ -- the number of test cases.

-The second line of each test case contains an integer $n (1 ≤ n ≤ 100)$ — the number of elements in the array $A$.
+The first line of each test case contains an integer $n (1 ≤ n ≤ 100)$ — the number of elements in the array $A$.

-The third line of each test case contains n integers of the array $A$.
+The second line of each test case contains n integers of the array $A$.

 ## Output
 For each test case, output one integer — the maximum difference of score Aadit can achieve !